-- keep up-to-date records of the First Nation employee's skills, experience, qualifications, abilities, and training; and - make sure all employee records are kept safe and private. - Council must also create a policy that requires the First Nation to have and keep up-to-date job descriptions.
-This policy must include the steps for making sure that job descriptions: - outline the main roles and responsibilities of all employees of the First Nation.
-This includes officers, employees, consultants, and contractors; and - are approved by Council or senior manager.
+- keep up-to-date records of the First Nation employee's skills, experience, qualifications, abilities, and training; and - make sure all employee records are kept safe and private.

 An organizational chart is a visual representation of the different positions in a First Nation that clearly shows reporting relationships (who reports to who).